Synthetic Text-to-SQL Data Generation with 100% SQL Validity Using Claude Haiku

 Alex Lyzhov

-The starting point: Gretel’s synthetic_text_to_sql
+The starting point: production signal traces

 In the table below, a schema or query is counted as “valid” if it executes successfully in at least one of the three databases.
 Some samples in the seed data work in MySQL but fail in SQLite, others work in PostgreSQL but not MySQL, and so on.
 This inconsistency across dialects makes the data less useful for training dialect-agnostic models.
 Our generated data is valid across all three.